How to write better queries for smart generated diagrams

 processed successfully, they can continue to use the software.

-Provide a lot of detail in simple language and use consistent terms to generate a better smart template diagram in draw.io
+Provide a lot of detail in simple language and use consistent terms to craft better generated diagrams in draw.io

 Open this example in the draw.io viewer